kwaldenphd/computer-interfaces/README.md

 Let's try another command- this type, we'll use `echo` to repeat a set of characters in quotation marks.
 Type `echo 'Hello world!'` into the terminal and hit the 'Enter' or 'Return' key.
 The `echo` command instructs the terminal to repeat whichever characters you include in the quotation marks.

-## Typing Commands in the Terminal
+## Tutorial: Typing Commands in the Terminal

 You may have already noticed you're not able to navigate the terminal using your mouse or cursor.
 We can navigate the terminal using the keyboard.
 The `up` and `down` arrow keys let you move back (up) and forward (down) through previously typed commands.
 The `left` and `right` arrow keys let you move within characters or symbols for a specific command.